fabio-teichmann/webpage/JavaScript/JavaScriptFoundation.md

 - `global()` is the base execution context
   - gives access to `this` keyword
   - gives access to Global Object (window in browser, global for Node.js)

+## Lexical environment

+- at compile time
+- where is code written? (scope)

+## Hoisting

+- JS engine allocates memory to variables and functions before execution
+- variables are partially hoisted (only names)
+- functions are completely hoisted